cedar-policy/rfcs/text/0020-unique-record-keys.md

 The status quo also requires reasoning about the order keys appear in a record literal, meaning that the keys can't be naively sorted without preserving information about their original order.
 If duplicate keys were prohibited, the order of keys wouldn't matter (but see "Unresolved questions" below).

-A tertiary motivation for this proposal is that it would bring the Cedar language in line with our desired behavior on duplicate keys in other Cedar API surfaces.
+Two secondary, more minor motivations for this proposal are:
+- It would bring the Cedar language in line with our desired behavior on duplicate keys in other Cedar API surfaces.
 See [cedar#159](https://github.com/cedar-policy/cedar/issues/159).
+- Cedar records resemble other languages' struct types more than they resemble map types.
+The current behavior would be unexpected for struct types, and the proposed behavior would be intuitive.

 ## Detailed design